Section 6 - Course Numbering & Attributes

 6.6 – Course Numbering System

 Course numbers may not be re-used.
 When proposing a new course or a course number change, ensure the course number is available.
 Lower division and upper division course numbers will not be made equivalent in the Student Information System and vice-versa.
-Do not submit separate new course proposal and deletion forms to request a course number change; use the appropriate course revision form (substantive or nonsubstantive).
+Do not submit separate new course proposals and deletion forms to request a course number change; use the appropriate course revision form (substantive or nonsubstantive).

 Undergraduate Reserved Course Numbers: